The Worlds Biggest (and Best!) Nail Knowledge Centre

 For many people, a trip to the nail salon is a treat.
-But for the nail technicians, filing, shaping and painting hundreds of nails a week is an occupational hazard.
+But for nail technicians, filing, shaping, and painting hundreds of nails a week is an occupational hazard, especially due to the hidden dangers of nail dust.
 Most people know that the chemicals used in nail salons – such as nail polish and nail glue – can be dangerous.
-But nail dust can be just as harmful.
-So what are the risks of nail dust in the nail industry?
-And what can nail bars do to protect their staff?
+However, nail dust, a lesser-known but equally harmful component, presents its own set of risks in the nail industry.
+So, what are the dangers and risks associated with nail dust hazard in the nail industry, and what can nail salons do to protect their staff?
 Let’s find out.

-Filing and shaping nails, either manually or with a drill machine, causes a lot of dust.
-It can cover equipment, workspaces, uniforms and even customers – not a good look.
+The invisible assassin, nail dust, is a serious concern in nail salons.
+Filing and shaping nails, either manually or with an e-file, causes a lot of dust.
+It can cover equipment, workspaces, uniforms and even customers.
 But, more importantly, it’s bad for your health.
 Nail dust can contain acrylic from the nails, dried glue or polish particles, human skin and even bacteria or fungus (depending on the health of the customer).
 Would you fancy breathing all that in?

 Inhaling this dust through the nose and into the throat can cause allergic reactions, coughing, sneezing, headaches and other issues.
 But the real danger is the invisible dust.
 Human eyesight can see down to approximately 10 microns – that’s roughly the same thickness as a human hair.
 But most nail dust is a lot smaller than this.
 It’s so small it can pass into the lungs and affect how they function.